Profile information Account settings

 Are there any exemptions?

 Normally, even if SDLT does not need to be paid because the price of a property falls below the threshold, an SDLT return must be filed.
-However, there are certain situations in which SDLT doesn’t need to be paid and a return doesn’t need to be filed, including:
+However, there are certain situations in which SDLT doesn’t need to be paid and a return doesn’t need to be filed.
+These include when:

-For further information on SDLT exemptions and reliefs, see the Government’s guidance or Ask a lawyer.
+For further information on SDLT exemptions and reliefs, see the Government's guidance or Ask a lawyer for assistance.

 Ask a lawyer